micahgarlichmiller/MGMgettingstarted/README.md

 # MGMgettingstarted

-### On neukum or some host with local home.
-###   Setup your local config with the values used in your github account
-###   This gets stored in ~/.gitconfig
+*** On neukum or some host with local home setup your local config with the values used in your github account.
+This info gets stored in ~/.gitconfig ***
-git config --global user.name "micahgarlichmiller" git config --global user.email "micahgarlichmiller@gmail.com" git config --global push.default simple

 ### figure out where you want to manage your git repos from.
 I use ~/git